VladisS-Vostok2000/MindustryFunctionDraftTranslator/README.md

 There is two ways to run a program: by itself or from cmd.
 #### By itself
 Will finish all functions drafts in current program folder.
 Please remember that program is not only executable file.
+This way will not show problems in your files.
 #### From cmd
 You can run program from cmd by one or two parameters.
 It might requers administrator rules.
 ###### One parameter